perezbenzi/Inverly/README.md

 ## 🚀 Overview

-Inverly is a powerful web application that helps you track and analyze your investments.
+finance-track is a powerful web application that helps you track and analyze your investments.
 Monitor your profits, track historical purchases, and get real-time price updates all in one place.

 ## ✨ Features